wotbrew/idx/README.md

 _`idx` lets you treat your collection like a database_.

-This library provides clojure data structures (maps, sets and vectors) that allow for secondary indexes.
+This library provides clojure(script) data structures (maps, sets and vectors) that allow for secondary indexes.
 Providing alternative fast access paths to their elements.

+Supports both Clojure and ClojureScript.

 ## Features